edgardomortiz/Captus/docs/content/assembly/align/options.md

 This argument is optional, the default is **both**.
 ___
 ### **`--tolerance`**
-Only applicable to the `informed` filter.
-If the selected copy's identity to the most commonly chosen reference is below this number of Standard Deviations from the mean, it will also be removed (the lower the number the stricter the filter).
-Use -1 to disable the filter.
+Only applicable to the 'informed' filter.
+If the selected copy's identity to the most commonly chosen reference target is below this number of Standard Deviations from the mean, it will also be removed (the lower the number the stricter the filter).
+The previous default value of 4.0 works well for broad taxonomic scopes, but tends to remove the outgroup in family and genus-level studies. -1 disables this filter.

-This argument is optional, the default is **4.0**.
+This argument is optional, the default is **-1**.
 ___
 ## *Trimming (TAPER and ClipKIT)*
 ___
-### **`-c, --taper_cutoff`**
+### **`-t, --taper_cutoff`**
 TAPER cutoff threshold, values greater than 1.0 are recommended, the lower the value the more aggressive the correction, 3.0 recommended by TAPER's authors.

 This argument is optional, the default is **3.0**.